 We’ve touched on a few of the health benefits of this diet, but they’re worth covering in greater detail.
 The reason for this is because they’re actually starting to be backed up by research.
 The biggest benefit of the Mediterranean diet goes to your heart.
 While the American Heart Association wants to see more studies before officially recommending this diet to Americans, they do note that the average Mediterranean diet is “well within [their] dietary guidelines” and is a great source of healthier monosaturated fats.
 One landmark study from 2013 found a strong link between the Mediterranean diet and lowered rates of cardiovascular disease.

 This isn’t the only benefit of the Mediterranean diet, however.
-It’s also been promoted as a great diet by the American Diabetes Association, which also notes that it may protect against stroke and certain cancers.
+It’s also been promoted as a great diet by the American Diabetes Association, which notes that it may protect against stroke and certain cancers.
 The benefit of this diet for diabetes patients was further backed up by a 2009 study from Italy and 2011 review in Diabetes Spectrum.
 Similarly, other studies have bolstered the claims that it may be able to lower cancer risks, as well as stroke incidence, and promote brain health in older adults.
+In 2020, another study found that the Mediterranean diet lowered cognitive impairment by as much as 45 to 50 percent.

 Studies have asserted that it may be able to lower cancer risks, as well as stroke incidence, and promote brain health in older adults.